-- Leverage Students' Matters and Student Orientation to School Questionnaire (SOS-Q) data to identify areas for growth and development and implement creative solutions to address these areas of growth. - Gather Students' Matters school teams together in person three times throughout the year. - Continue to emphasize the building of a trauma-informed culture for students as part of creating healthy school cultures and inclusive learning environments. - Continued focus on social emotional learning to support student wellbeing. - Leverage Minds Matter to support social and emotional learning through the 5 competencies: (self-awareness, selfmanagement, responsible decision making, relationship skills and social awareness.) - Leverage Community Support (McMann, Senior home, Triple P parenting, Local library etc.)
+- Leverage Students' Matters and Student Orientation to School Questionnaire (SOS-Q) data to identify areas for growth and development and implement creative solutions to address these areas of growth. - Leverage Minds Matter to support social and emotional learning through the 5 competencies: (self-awareness, self-management, responsible decision making, relationship skills and social awareness.) - Leverage our staff advisory lead to support our work - Re-reading and re-visiting Becky Bailey's resources and Leveraging Student matters in creating a guide to implementation for each grade.